-- Reassure the victim(s). - In serious cases, parents will be informed and will be asked to come in to a meeting to discuss the problem - The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly - An attempt will be made to help the bully (bullies) change their behaviour - The aim is prevention.
+- The aim is prevention.
 However, in the event of this failing, each case is dealt with promptly in a manner which is deemed appropriate to the occasion.
-An appropriate member of staff will discuss the allegation with the pupil making the complaint and this will always be shared with the leadership team and next steps agreed and monitored. - The same member of staff will discuss the allegation with the pupil against whom the complaint is made and there will be a discussion with the leadership team to keep them updated. - The member of staff will bring both pupils together and try to resolve the issue. - If the issue can be resolved then support will be offered to the victim and the perpetrator.
-Both sets of parents will be informed. - If the issue cannot be resolved then both sets of parents will be informed and invited to school to a meeting to try and resolve the issue. - If the issue cannot be resolved then a warning will be put in place and the consequences of breaching that warning will be explained (e.g. an exclusion may follow if there is a repeat of the incident in the future). - Ongoing communication between staff members is very important to enable identification and monitoring of any triggers or common trends.

-In some cases of text message or internet bullying, the school will advise parents to contact the police.
+Usually, an appropriate member of staff will discuss the allegation with the pupil making the complaint. - The same member of staff will discuss the allegation with the pupil against whom the complaint is made. - The member of staff will bring both pupils together and try to resolve the issue. - If the issue can be resolved then support will be offered to the victim and the perpetrator.
+Both sets of parents will be informed. - If the issue cannot be resolved then both sets of parents will be informed and invited to school to a meeting to try and resolve the issue. - If the issue cannot be resolved then a warning will be put in place and the consequences of breaching that warning will be explained (e.g. an exclusion may follow if there is a repeat of the incident in the future). - All bullying reports will be recorded on CPOMS for future reference and follow-up actions will be noted. - In some cases of text message or internet bullying, the school will advise parents to contact the police.

-No two cases of bullying are the same however each and every one is taken very seriously and every effort is made to eradicate the problem.
+No two cases are the same however each and every one is taken very seriously and every effort is made to eradicate the problem.
 This will always involve working with the parents of both the victim and the perpetrators.
 In this way the reasons for any bullying should come to light, the most suitable measures can be taken to prevent it happening in future and leaving those who may have been involved with a clearer picture of the situation.

 It is made very clear to all pupils when they enter the school that bullying will not be tolerated.
-Learners are made aware of the School's Policy on bullying and the School's Code of Conduct which is displayed around the schools as well as posters promoting anti-bullying awareness.
+Our aim is to equip pupils with the skills and strategies to help themselves should they or others be subjected to bullying.
+Learners are made aware of the School's Policy on bullying and the School's Code of Conduct which is displayed around the schools.
 Ongoing communication between staff members is very important to enable identification and monitoring of any triggers or common trends.